KrystalZhang612/KrystalZhang612/README.md

 # ☕ Hey!
 This is Krystal Zhang.
 I am a Software Developer.
 ## About Me:
-### 💻 Building software from scratch to solve real-world problems.
+### 💻 Building software from scratch & solving real-world problems.
 <hr>
 <br/>
 <div id = "badges">